 Plan the Layout of Your Flower Garden

 Every garden bed, no matter how expansive, has a finite size and discrete boundaries, so before you even think about which plants you want to grow, you should measure the available space and lay out the borders.
 It isn't a bad idea to draw the garden plan on graph paper to give yourself a schematic view so you can choose flowers not just for color but also for other characteristics, such as height and the amount of space they need.
 Make an effort to combine textures.
-Some plants, such as lavender, are dense and bushy and produce a large number of small flowers, while others, like irises, are stately and majestic, and the combination creates harmony and balance.
+Some plants, such as lavender (Lavandula spp.), are dense and bushy and produce a large number of small flowers, while others, like irises (Iris spp.), are stately and majestic, and the combination creates harmony and balance.

-On flat ground, you'll probably want ground-hugging plants, such as hostas, in the front and around the borders and the tallest plants in the back, but if the land slopes, the situation could be reversed.
-Taller plants — such as coneflowers, a deer-resistant perennial flower that produces deep-orange blooms in midsummer — near the front could effectively frame colorful, low-growing vegetation that becomes the focal point by virtue of being on a hill.
-Combining highly textured coneflowers with dainty yellow coreopsis, a 3-foot tall perennial that blooms with yellow, pink and white flowers in the early summer, provides interesting textures that vary throughout the season.
+On flat ground, you'll probably want ground-hugging plants, such as hostas (Hosta spp.), in the front and around the borders and the tallest plants in the back, but if the land slopes, the situation could be reversed.
+Taller plants — such as coneflowers (Echinacea spp.), a deer-resistant perennial flower that produces deep-orange blooms in midsummer — near the front could effectively frame colorful, low-growing vegetation that becomes the focal point by virtue of being on a hill.
+Combining highly textured coneflowers, a perennial that blooms with yellow, pink or white flowers in summer, with yellow coreopsis (Coreopsis spp.) that has more finely textured foliage, both of which may grow to 3 feet tall, provides interesting textures that vary throughout the season.

 Color is obviously important in a flower garden, and you should choose colors that enhance, blend with and unify the existing landscaping while creating drama in some places and peacefulness in others.
 A color wheel is a useful tool when planning a color scheme.
 Colors close to each other on the wheel tend to be relaxing in combination, while colors on opposite sides of the wheel create dramatic contrast.

-The colors of a flower garden change with the season, so part of planning the color scheme is mixing and matching bloom time and appreciating the difference between a perennial bloom that recurs year after year, such as a coneflower or aster, and an annual one that dies off when winter approaches, as a geranium does in most growing zones.
+The colors of a flower garden change with the season, so part of planning the color scheme is mixing and matching bloom time and appreciating the difference between a perennial bloom that recurs year after year, such as a coneflower or aster (Symphyotrichum spp.), and an annual one that dies off when winter approaches, as a geranium (Pelargonium spp.) does in most growing zones.

 Understand What Will Grow